 The massive new tax plan Congress passed late last year is going to have wide-reaching impact.
-Rates are set to change, new cuts take effect, and you may even be able to deduct your private jet.
+Rates are set to change, new cuts take effect, and you may even be able to deduct your private jet (no really).
 In short, sweeping transformations are in store.
 Its fingers will reach into all aspects of life, including divorce.

 This change isn’t immediate and will take some time to go into effect.
 The new regulations won’t come into play for divorces or separation agreements prior to 2019.